migualex/geospatial-data/flood-mapping-gee/README.md

 - NDWI maps and water masks
 - Flood extent visualization layers
 - Exportable flood polygons or rasters (depending on implementation)

-## Notes

-This project is intended for educational and research purposes and can be adapted for operational rapid mapping workflows.